janegca/fem-challenges/03-social-proof/refactor/README.md

 | sps-Review    | the Review component        | div | sps-Reviewer, blockquote |
 | sps-Reviewer  | an ID card for the reviewer | div | img, div > p, p          |

+UPDATE: Added a wrapper-sps class and moved presentation background graphics from the sps class to the wrapper.
+On the plus side, the change was pretty straight forward

 ## Thoughts

 ### Component Definitions